 For me, the internet is my choice for most shopping.
 And apparently others feel the same way.
-This is true of my own shopping websites — Creative Gifts To Go and Grand Canyon Teddy Bear Company as well as more and more of my business is coming from the internet.
+This is true of my own shopping website — Creative Gifts To Go as well as more and more of my business is coming from the internet.
 Even a lot of my local Flagstaff deliveries were orders placed on the internet.

 In addition to orders that I filled, through our network of gift basket companies across the country, Gift Basket Network, I was able to send last minute customers to local gift basket companies as far away as Chicago, New York, and even Puerto Rico.

 Based on my own experiences, I think I’ve discovered the reason for the transition from local shopping to online.

 The other day I had a little time between making deliveries and stopped into a local store to find something special to add to one of the gifts to my granddaughter.
 This experience confirmed my decision to shop online.
 I was looking for a pair of ear rings.
 To get to them, I walked through departments where merchandise was on the floor or tossed onto a rack with no attempt to fold them or hang them neatly.
 I finally reached the jewelry counter where two clerks were laughing and joking with each other.
 I searched the counters for what I was looking for, never once being approached by one of clerks.
 Finally when a possibility caught my eye, I looked up to see that they had disappeared to the far end of the counter…still deep in conversation.
 I walked out, went home, and clicked on google and found the perfect gift.